msegvich/pks-workshop/IntroductoryWorkshop/README.md

 <!-- /TOC -->
 ### 1. Install and Setup CLIs
-### NOTE: You only need to do this if you use your local machine.
-This isn't necessary if you ssh into the provided jumpbox.
+### NOTE: Proceed to [2.
+Cluster Access and Validation](#2-cluster-access-and-validation) if you are sshing into the provided jumpbox.
+You only need to do this if you use your local machine.

 #### Install PKS CLI
 In order to install the PKS CLI please follow these instructions: https://docs.pivotal.io/runtimes/pks/1-2/installing-pks-cli.html#windows.
 Note, you will need to register with network.pivotal.io in order to download the CLI.